 Submission & Tracking System at http://sisc.siam.org.
 This procedure ensures that the SIAM office will have the opportunity to access the manuscript for proper processing and tracking throughout the review process.
 Editors should not review a new submission without the approval of the EIC, who assigns the Review Editor for each paper.

 - Papers authored by Editorial Board members: Papers authored by Editorial Board members are subject to the same anonymous peer-review process as other papers.
+Submissions to the journal authored by a Section Editor - and submitted within their own section - will be handled by the Editor-in-Chief.
 Submissions to the journal authored by the Editor-in-Chief will be directed to the Vice President for Publications, who will oversee the review process.

 Conflicts of Interest and Rerouting: